nextcloud/documentation/admin_manual/installation/installation_windows.rst

 8. Ensure that all verbs are permitted (or none are forbidden) in the `Verbs` tab.

     .. note:: Because ownCloud must be able to use WebDAV on the application level, you must also ensure that you do not enable the WebDAV authoring module.
+    ...note:: if All Verbs dose not work then you have to manully add manual verbs to insure webdav will work fine , verbs to be used : " GET, HEAD, POST, OPTIONS, REPORT, PROPFIND, PUT, MKCOL, MKCALENDAR, DELETE, TRACE, COPY, MOVE,PULL"

 Configuring ownCloud, PHP and IIS for Large File Uploads